SharePoint/sp-dev-docs/docs/solution-guidance/portal-navigation.md

 The most-commonly used custom Navigation Store, a custom SharePoint list, strikes a balance between extensibility, manageability, and performance (when queried via Search).
 The list schema can be easily extended with custom Content Types that represent navigation headers/groups and navigation links and Site Columns that define the desired custom attributes (e.g., display order).
 Crawled Properties for these Site Columns can be mapped to Managed Properties within SharePoint Search.
 The navigation data is easily managed via the familiar OOB List Management pages.
 The navigation data can be accessed remotely via the SharePoint Search REST API.

->**Note:**
+> [!NOTE]
->Search-based navigation has a dependency on the Search Index.
+> Search-based navigation has a dependency on the Search Index.
 SharePoint continuously crawls portal content; however, there will still be a slight delay before changes to the SharePoint List appear in the Search Index.

 The simplest and best-performing custom Navigation Store is a JavaScript resource file (e.g., nav.js) that declares a component-specific configuration variable (e.g., footerNav) that is initialized with a JSON string.
 The browser automatically downloads the file and caches it for subsequent use.
 The configuration data is ready for use once it loads into the JavaScript run-time environment.
 The primary trade-off with this approach concerns the Management User Interface: at a minimum, an admin must manually edit a JSON string in a JavaScript file.
 A custom User Interface would be required to abstract the Store from the admin and make things a bit more friendly.

 At the other end of the spectrum of custom Navigation Stores is the custom database.
 This option provides the ultimate in flexibility, but also requires the most custom development.
 Additionally, a hosting environment is needed for the database, the custom Web API, and the Navigation Management Page.

->**Note:**
+> [!NOTE]
 > An excellent sample showing how to implement a custom navigation store which uses client-side data access layer is available from the SharePoint PnP repository: [Client-Side Data Access Layer (DAL) Sample](https://github.com/SharePoint/PnP/tree/master/Samples/Portal.DataAccessLayer)

 **Out-of-Box (OOB) Navigation Stores:**